LBRYFoundation/website-tech/docs/partials/overview/applications.md

 Applications are the final level of the LBRY stack.
 They represent how most people will actually use LBRY.

-Applications typically use the [[lbry-sdk]], which provides convenient API methods for building applications.
+Applications typically use the [lbry-sdk](/glossary#lbry-sdk), which provides convenient API methods for building applications.

 LBRY Inc. currently releases and maintains three applications: